cloudogu/gitops-playground/README.md

 Please note that it might take about a minute after the pull request has been accepted for the GitOps operator to start deploying.
-Alternatively you can trigger the deployment via ArgoCD's UI or CLI.
+Alternatively, you can trigger the deployment via ArgoCD's UI or CLI.

 #### PetClinic with plain k8s resources